themeblvd/theme-blvd-widget-areas/readme.txt

 = 1.2.2 =

-* Compatibility for servers still running PHP 5.2 for last upate's edits.
+* Compatibility for servers still running PHP 5.2 for last update’s edits.

 = 1.2.1 =